 - Signed coversheet/invoice

-- Reimbursement workbook (break out of expenses by account and functional code)
+- Reimbursement workbook (identification of expenses by account and functional code)

 - Expenses must align to the approved budget

-- Detailed explanation of expenses

-- Supporting documentation (Payroll summary, paid invoice, etc.)

-- PARs or semi-annual certifications

-- Conflict of interest attestation

-- Signed Contracts

-- All reimbursements and supporting documentation should be uploaded to Microsoft List entitled Reimbursement Submission Tracker of which the submitter should have access to.
+- Detailed explanation of expenses - Supporting documentation (Payroll summary, paid invoice, etc.) - PARs or semi-annual certifications as applicable - Conflict of interest attestation - Signed Contracts - All reimbursements and supporting documentation should be uploaded to the Microsoft List Reimbursement Submission Tracker..

-\\All or nothing - Any reimbursement packet missing any of the above items or deemed to have unallowable programmatic or fiscal items will be immediately returned for revision and re-submission\\
+\\All or nothing - Any reimbursement packet missing any of the above items or deemed to have unallowable programmatic or fiscal items will be immediately returned for revision and re-submission\\ updated\\\

-\\\Please note the entire packet must be re-submitted for processing\\\
+\\\Please note the entire packet must be re-submitted for processing and the submission date